goruco/videos/_includes/bios/2008/bryan-helmkamp.md

-[Bryan Helmkamp](http://brynary.com/) is a senior Rails software engineer at weplay in New York.
+<a href="http://brynary.com/">Bryan Helmkamp</a> is a senior Rails software engineer at weplay in New
+York.
 He is a strong advocate for Behavior Driven Development and an active participant in the RSpec community.
 Recently, he released the Webrat (Ruby Acceptance Testing for Web applications) plugin, which